 On June 4, 1999, NewLink Genetics Corporation (NewLink) was incorporated as a Delaware corporation.
 NewLink was formed for the purpose of developing treatments for cancer and other diseases.
-NewLink initiated operations in April of 2000.
+NewLink initiated operations in April 2000.

 In 2005, NewLink created a partially owned subsidiary, BioProtection Systems Corporation (BPS).
 NewLink contributed certain licensing agreements and other intangible assets for BPS to create vaccines against potential biological terror threats.
-On January 7, 2011, NewLink acquired all of the minority interest in BPS, by merging a newly-formed subsidiary of NewLink with BPS, with BPS as the surviving corporation resulting in NewLink owning all the outstanding capital stock of BPS.
+On January 7, 2011, NewLink acquired all of the minority interest in BPS by merging a newly formed subsidiary of NewLink with BPS, with BPS as the surviving corporation, resulting in NewLink owning all the outstanding capital stock of BPS.

 In 2013, NewLink created a wholly-owned subsidiary, NewLink International (NI).
 NewLink plans to conduct all or a portion of its operations outside of the United States through NI.
-In 2014, NewLink created another wholly-owned subsidiary, NewLink Global (NG), which was subsequently merged into NewLink during 2014.
+In 2014, NewLink created another wholly owned subsidiary, NewLink Global (NG), which was subsequently merged into NewLink during 2014.

 NewLink and its subsidiaries (the Company) are devoting substantially all of their efforts toward research and development.
 The Company has never earned revenue from commercial sales of its drugs.
-The Company earned net income of \$11.2 million for the three months ending March 31, 2015, primarily as a result of earning a milestone payment pursuant to a license and collaboration agreement the Company entered into with Merck, Sharpe and Dohme Corp., or Merck, in 2014.
-The Company has managed its liquidity needs historically through a series of capital market transactions.
-On February 4, 2013, the Company completed an offering of its common stock.
-The Company sold 4,600,000 shares of common stock at a price of \$11.40 per share raising a total of \$49.0 million in net proceeds.
+The Company had a net loss of \$14.1 million and \$2.9 million for the three and six months ending June 30, 2015, respectively.
+For the six months ended June 30, 2015, the Company's loss was lower than the three-month period ending June 30, 2015 primarily as a result of earning a milestone payment during the first quarter of 2015 pursuant to a license and collaboration agreement the Company entered into with Merck, Sharpe and Dohme Corp., or Merck, in 2014.